Autonomous motion in changing environment, fibrations and reaction mechanisms: Infinitesimal lifting functions and infinitesimal reaction mechanisms

 \subsection{Navigation target}

-Typically, our ultimate goal is to create an infinitesimal reaction mechanism for our autonomous system which eventually takes our system to a prescribed target state, regardless of the behaviour of the external conditions.
-In the following section we shall analyse a specific situation of this kind and will see limitations of this approach.
-In this subsection we formalise the notion of a target in our setting involving fibrations of configuration spaces $p: E\to B$, see (\ref{p}).
+Our ultimate goal is to create an infinitesimal reaction mechanism for the autonomous system which eventually takes our system to a prescribed target state, regardless of the behaviour of the external conditions.

 The target is a specific state of our system which we wish it to achieve.
-The target state can be consistent with various external conditions.
-If a point $b\in B$ represents a state of the external conditions then the target consistent with $b$ is a specific point $s(b)\in p^{-1}(b)$.
-We see that the target can be viewed as being a section of the fibration $p:E\to B$, i.e. it is a continuous map where $1_B: B\to B$ is the identity map.
-In fact, as we shall see in the following \S \ref{sec:5}, in general {\it the target} should be viewed as a section $s: A\to E$ defined on a subset $A\subset B$ of admissible states of external conditions.
-For external conditions $b\in B-A$ the target is not available.
+Typically, the target state can be consistent with various external conditions.
+If a point $b\in B$ represents a state of the external conditions then the target consistent with $b$ is a specific point $e\in p^{-1}(b)$.
+This suggests that the target can be viewed as being a section of the fibration $p:E\to B$, i.e. a continuous map, $s: B\to E\quad\mbox{satisfying}\quad p\circ s=1_B,$ where $1_B: B\to B$ is the identity map.